lindenb/jvarkit/docs/Biostar322664.md

       Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
-    -pair, --pair
+    -pair, --pair, --both
-      pair mode: the paired read and it's pair muts BOTH carry at least one variant
+      pair mode: the paired read and each read of the pair (R1 and R2) must
+      BOTH carry at least one variant
       Default: false
     -R, --reference
       For reading/writing CRAM files.
 Indexed fasta Reference file.
 This file